Employment Opportunities

 Gowrie SA focuses on community, social justice and the capacities of each child to inform their programs.

 We are committed to our Reconciliation Action Plan (RAP).
 The rights, wellbeing and learning of children, families and educators are at the heart of our vision for early childhood.
 Gowrie SA prioritises cultural learning and reconciliation in our community with the belief that children’s voices will shape future generations.
-As part of Gowrie SA’s Reconciliation Action Plan, we warmly encourage Aboriginal and Torres Strait Islander peoples to apply.
+As part of Gowrie SA’s Reconciliation Action Plan, we warmly encourage Aboriginal and Zenadth Kes (formerly known as Torres Strait Islander) peoples to apply.
 Applications from Kaurna people will be highly regarded and prioritised.

 We also encourage culturally diverse applicants and those from diverse backgrounds.